jdstroup10/Homework-9/ReadMeOutput.md

 Testing
 Q&A

-      ##Installation
+      ## Installation
-      This project was installed using the following method: Github
+      This project was installed using the following method: ???

-      ##Testing
+      ## Testing
-      This project was testing using the following methods: Trial and Error
+      This project was testing using the following methods: Trial and error

-      ##Common Q&A's
+      ## Common Q&A's
-      Questions: How does this generator work?
+      Questions: Where can I find this project?

-      Answers: Run the command 'node index.js' and answer the prompts
+      Answers: In our github repo

-      ##Licensing
+      ## Licensing
       None